angeeg/code-refactor/README.md

 <img src="Develop/assets/images/Screen Shot 3.png">

 ## Credit
-This code was refactored by https://github.com/angeeg.
+This code was refactored by <a href="https://github.com/angeeg">.

 ## Questions
-If you have any questions or run into any issues with the website please contact https://github.com/angeeg.
+If you have any questions or run into any issues with the website please contact <a href="https://github.com/angeeg">.